osrufung/irregularverbs/README.md

 # Irregular Verbs App

 ## Overview
 A very Simple App for review your english knowledge about 154 Irregular Verbs (present, past, participle).
-Swipe Up to show other verb (present).
-Swipe Down to show the spanish translation.
-Swipe right or left to show the other verbal forms (past and participle).
-Double tap to choose between alphabetical sorted or random list of verbs.
-The kind of list is persisted between runs.
-Also if you are using a sorted list, the last position is saved, so you can study secuencialy with interruptions.

-Feedback about learning progress.
-Double tap the ColorMap introduced in V0.7 expand it into a matrix view.
-If you tap a cell an alert popup showing all the data about this verb, incluiding the time you spend with it.
-You dismiss this view with a double tap.
+Select a mode: learn, test or review.
+Swipe right or left to navigate between verbs.
+In test mode, each time a new ver appear, you only see the present time.
+If you think that you knw that verb swipe up.
+If you don't know swipe down.
+In each case the time elapsed and the answer is shown.
+Y can correct a valid response that is erroneous swipping down wen you see the results.

 The verbs were extracted from <http://www.mansioningles.com/gram53.htm>